Vegetative Allium, Europe’s Core Collection, Safe and Sound

 General Information

 AGRI GEN RES is the abbreviation of the programme ‘Genetic resources in agriculture’.
 This programme promotes genetic diversity and the exchange of information including close co-ordination between Member States and between the Member States and the European Commission for the conservation and sustainable use of genetic resources in agriculture.
 It facilitates also co-ordination in the field of international undertakings on genetic resources.
 The total budget allocated to this programme amounts to 10 million Euro.
 Please read further details on the website of the GENRES programme.
-In the frame of this programme, it is a targeted action whose total costs amount to 1.089.000 Euro including co-funding by EU of 544.500 Euro.
+In the frame of this programme, it was a targeted action whose total costs amounted to 1.089.000 Euro including co-funding by EU of 544.500 Euro.

 Europe has a long tradition of garlic utilization.
 Because of the cultural and climatic diversity of this continent, various forms of use and, hence, selection in different directions, garlic diversity is very high in Europe.
 This is represented by a whole set of garlic collections in Europe.
 Europe’s garlic germplasm maintenance is, like that of all the other crops, supervised and coordinated by the European Cooperative Programme for Crop Genetic Resources ECPGR, which is structured into working groups within thematic networks.
 The Allium Working Group is one of them.
 A crop-specific database is coordinated by this group, the European Allium Database EADB.
 Here all, who are interested in passport and other data about garlic and other alliums, can get information.